vikashtank/uav-design-system/README.md

 plotting and writing to a file for Xfoil importing.
 An additional static method `develop_aerofoil` provides inputs to design an aerofoil with control points constrained.

+`main.py` is a file that runs a simple plotting example

 #### Example

 ```python